1-Week On-Line Registration: Postharvest Technology Short Course

-We invite you to register for this informative school:
+We invite you to register for this informative short course:

 - On-line with your credit card, via our secure server, by completing the form below, or by

-- Faxing or mailing the Registration Form portion of the 2014 Postharvest Short Course Brochure along with your payment information.
+- Faxing or mailing the Registration Form portion of the 2015 Postharvest Short Course Brochure along with your payment information;

 Housing and Meals.
 Please note that participants are responsible for their own housing (reservations and payment) during the first week of the course.
 Please see the Postharvest Technology Short Course Web page for additional information.